odriverobotics/ODrive/docs/getting-started.md

 Set `axis.controller.config.control_mode = CTRL_MODE_CURRENT_CONTROL`.<br>
 You can now control the current with `axis.controller.current_setpoint = 3` [A].

-*Note: There is no velocity limiting in current control mode.
-Make sure that you don't overrev the motor, or exceed the max speed for your encoder.*
+Note: If you exceed `vel_limit` in current control mode, the current is reduced.
+To disable this, set `axis.controller.enable_current_vel_limit = False`.

 ## Watchdog Timer
 Each axis has a configurable watchdog timer that can stop the motors if the